jonathanhood/gradle-plugin-example/tutorial/3-declaring-tasks-the-right-way.md

 ## Next Steps

 In this tutorial we have learned how to define tasks in a reusable way.
 We have also learned how to make tasks configurable.
-To aid in use of our plugin we learned how to add documentation to our tasks that user's can see.
+To aid in use of our plugin we learned how to add documentation to our tasks.
 Finally, we learned how to add some simple tests for our next tasks.

 In the next tutorial we will cover how-to split tasks in a way that allows unit testing of our plugin.
 This will make implementation of complex tasks easier to test.